-As the coronavirus has spread around the globe in recent months, tournaments, games and other sporting events have been canceled, while others have been modified.
+As the coronavirus spread around the globe in recent months, tournaments, games and other sporting events were canceled, and others modified.

-Here's a look at how the coronavirus is affecting sports in the U.S. and around the world:
+Here's the latest on how the coronavirus is affecting sports in the U.S. and around the world:

-Paris Saint-Germain have been declared Ligue 1 champions after the Professional Football League (LFP) in France confirmed that the 2019-20 Ligue 1 and Ligue 2 seasons have been ended.
+Paris Saint-Germain were declared Ligue 1 champions after the Professional Football League (LFP) in France confirmed that the 2019-20 Ligue 1 and Ligue 2 seasons had been ended.

 Kevin Harvick won his 50th career race as NASCAR returned at Darlington on May 17.